Battle of Komaki and Nagakute: After the Kanie siege

 On the 9th day of the ninth month (12 October), Sassa Narimasa, at the behest of Ieyasu, attacked Suemori Castle in Noto Province, forcing out its resident; later Maeda Toshiie arrived in the middle of the night, and defeated the Sassa forces.group.
 Later, Hideyoshi besieged Kuwana Castle, where Oda Nobukatsu was holed up, but Mizuno Tadashige and his men held out and repelled the attack.
 During the battle at Kuwana, Tadashige's eldest son, Katsunari, killed Tadashige's vassal, Tominaga Hanbei, claiming that his father had punished him for slander.
 Tadashige, hearing his father's explanation in Komaki, did not forgive him and banished him.
+Hideyoshi reached Ōmi-Sakamoto on October 20, then marched south and encamped at Ise-Hatsu on October 23.
+He stationed Gamo Ujisato at Nawa Castle and Hasegawa Iemasa at Kuwabe Castle for defense.
+Nobukatsu immediately informed Sakai Tadatsugu at Kiyosu Castle.
+On November 9, Ieyasu marched to Kiyosu and dispatched Sakai Tadatsugu to reinforce Ishikawa Kazumasa at Kuwana Castle.

-In October, Hideyoshi besieged Kuwana Castle, where Oda Nobukatsu was holed up, but Tadashige and his men held out and repelled the attack.
+In the same month, Hideyoshi besieged Kuwana Castle, where Oda Nobukatsu was holed up, but Tadashige and his men held out and repelled the attack.
 During the battle at Kuwana, Tadashige's eldest son, Katsunari, killed Tadashige's vassal, Tominaga Hanbei, claiming that his father had punished him for slander.
 Tadashige, hearing his son's explanation in Komaki, did not forgive him and banished him.
+On September 17, Hideyoshi withdrew his forces to Ōgaki, passed through Ōmi-Sakamoto and Kyoto, and returned to Osaka on October 6.Consequently, in mid-October, Ieyasu returned to Okazaki Castle after arranging garrisons, while Nobukatsu went back to Nagashima Castle.Seeing this, Hideyoshi reached Ōmi-Sakamoto on October 20, then marched south and encamped at Ise-Hatsu on October 23.
+He stationed Gamo Ujisato at Nawa Castle and Hasegawa Iemasa at Kuwabe Castle for defense.
+Nobukatsu immediately informed Sakai Tadatsugu at Kiyosu Castle.
+On November 9, Ieyasu marched to Kiyosu and dispatched Sakai Tadatsugu to reinforce Ishikawa Kazumasa at Kuwana Castle.

+In the end of October, the siege of Togi ended when the chief priest Gyoei of Isshinden Senshu-ji Temple mediated a peace agreement.
+When Nagamasa Kizukuri surrendered the castle to the Gamo forces and retreated, Nobukatsu gave him 10,270 kan-worth of land in Inabe County, where he built Tanabe Castle and moved there.